araobp/data-science/README.md

 I used to be a full stack data scientist in the past.

-This project is to relearn the every technology to become a full stack data scientist again.
+This project is to relearn the each technology to become a full stack data scientist again.
 A lot of fun!

 ## [Step 1] Training myself